André Pichot

+André Maurice Louis Pichot (15 September 1950 in Gevrey-Chambertin – 2 February 2025 in Strasbourg) was a French researcher and historian of science at the French National Centre for Scientific Research.

-André Pichot (born in 1950) is a researcher in Epistemology and History of Science, based at CNRS in Strasbourg.
+Pichot was a researcher in Epistemology and History of Science, based at CNRS in Strasbourg.
 He was a pupil of Georges Canguilhem.
 He is known in France for his critical writings on issues related to genetics, in particular the influence modern biology has had on ideologies supporting eugenics.

+He was the author of Pure Society: From Darwin to Hitler, a book about the history of eugenics.